dhhepting/dhhepting.github.io/_works/bibtex/2010-07-MacHepJaf-Social-Shopping-Using-Food-Spimes.md

  - JoAnn Jaffe
  - Katherine D. Arbuthnott
  - Darryl Dormuth
-venue: Proceedings of the 2010 International Congress on Environmental Modelling and Software
+venue: "Proceedings of the 2010 International Congress on Environmental Modelling and Software"
 ---
 @inproceedings{2010-07-MacHepJaf,
 	Author =  "Maciag, Timothy and Hepting, Daryl H. and Jaffe, JoAnn and Arbuthnott, Katherine D. and Dormuth, Darryl",